 - Ensuring the load capacity is not exceeded

 - Testing load balance, capacity, and brake system before delivering loads

 - Avoiding the movement of loads over workers

 - Following signals

-If your employer does not follow the above safety recommendations, or give you enough time do so yourself, they are likely violating OSHA standards.
+If your employer does not follow the above safety recommendations or give you enough time to do so yourself, they are likely violating OSHA standards.
 As such, you should be able to hold them liable for their actions.

 Don’t become another statistic.
 Fight back today by calling (954) 467-8800 or requesting a free consultation online.